 Fay stamps on the brakes as a metal lattice drops into the road before them.
 It is as if one of the pylons is walking, or at least trying to tread on them.
 It stomps towards them.
 Fay accelerates away, swerves past a car coming the other way and onto the grass.
 The road bubbles and swells and covers over the other car, leaving its own place to do so.
 Fay says that they must get to the nearest town.

 The van halts.
-Thinwood says that the guards are beyond help. they hear gates clang open.
-Through the darkened windows the Doctor can see several pylons close together.
-He uses his sonic screwdriver to open the door. they are in the approach to spacious grounds with a sharp white building in the distance.
-As Thinwood steps out of the van the driver’s window opens and reveals an aged woman who tells him to get back in because ‘they’ will want to speak to him.
+Thinwood says that the guards are beyond help.
+They hear gates clang open.
+Through the darkened windows The Doctor can see several pylons close together.
+He uses his sonic screwdriver to open the door.
+They are in the approach to spacious grounds with a sharp white building in the distance.
+As Thinwood steps out of the van the driver’s window opens and reveals an aged woman who tells him to get back in because ‘ hey’ will want to speak to him.
 He recognises her as Sally Preston, a woman who should be in her twenties rather than her sixties.
 Unnerved, Thinwood tries to walk away but one of the nearby pylons lowers its arm, snapping cables that strike the tarmac beside him like lashes.
-He scrambles back to the Doctor who is fascinated: are they robots, bosses or henchmen.
+He scrambles back to The Doctor who is fascinated: are they robots, bosses or henchmen.
 The pylon steps closer to them, its cables lashing the air.
 Thinwood and the Doctor enter the grounds of Astra-gen followed by the pylon.

 Thinwood and the Doctor run towards the building.
 The Doctor uses his screwdriver to turn on the music in two parked cars.
 Instantly the tarmac around them splutters into heat and the speakers in the cars spark and are silenced.
 The Doctor wonders what the link is between metal and tarmac.
 He uses the screwdriver to start every car in the car park and then runs with his new friend to a back door.
 Using the guard’s pass key that he took earlier he gains entrance.
 Behind them the car park is suddenly silenced.